Andrew-71/hibiscus/README.md

 ```

 ### API methods
 You can access the API at `/api/<method>`.
-They are protected by same HTTP Basic Auth as "normal" site.
+It is protected by same HTTP Basic Auth as "normal" routes.
 ```
 GET  /today        - get file contents for today
 POST /today        - save request body into today's file